-- Age (<25 and 25+ years). - Cities and other administrative areas of epidemiologic importance.
+Age (<25 and 25+ years).

 If there are subnational data available, please provide the disaggregation by administrative area, city, or site in the space provided.
 Submit the digital version of any available survey reports using the upload tool.

 For gay men and other men who have sex with men, condom use at last anal sex with any partner indicates well the overall levels and trends in protected and unprotected sex in this population.
 This indicator does not give any idea of risk behaviour in sex with women among men who have sex with both women and men.
 In countries in which men in the subpopulation surveyed are likely to have partners of both sexes, condom use with female as well as male partners should be investigated.
 In these cases, data on condom use should always be presented separately for the female and male partners.